jareware/pointing-fingers/README.md

 ![mocha-success](mocha-success.png)

-If at some point in the future GitHub suddenly changes their charset, you'll see:
+If at some point in the future GitHub suddenly changes their API, you'll be notified with:

 ![mocha-failure](mocha-failure.png)